-After analyzing the adoption records of 892 cats over the span of a year, a few upsetting results were found.
+After analyzing the adoption records of 892 cats with black fur over the span of a year, a few upsetting results were found.
 Firstly, black cats received significantly fewer clicks per day.
 Secondly, black cats had significantly longer lengths of availability.

 While these results are upsetting, the researchers did find a few other interesting things that could help these black cats get more exposure.
 When cats were photographed with toys, it played an important role in increasing their popularity.
 Similar results were found when cats were photographed outside their cage rather than in it.

-By taking pictures of these overlooked cats outside of their cage and with plenty of toys, it can help increase their exposure online.
-The more exposure they have, the quicker they will find the forever home they so deserve.
+The more exposure these black cat breeds have, the quicker they will find adopters and the forever home they so deserve.